 - Let your clients, peers, and employees know.

-The top and most obvious option is, to begin with, the people that already know you or are familiar with your law firm.
-Adding a subscribe button in your communications, such as email exchanges and newsletters.
-That doesn’t necessarily mean you’re going to build your subscriber base through this method quickly.
-Still, it can give you an initial boost while also showing them you are active on the video platform, providing relevant educational and informational content.
+The top and most obvious option is to begin with the people that already know you or are familiar with your law firm.
+Add a subscribe button to your communications, such as email exchanges and newsletters.
+This method doesn’t necessarily build your subscriber base quickly.
+Still, it can give you an initial boost while also showing customers and potential customers you are active on the video platform, providing relevant educational and informational content.

 - Ask your viewers to subscribe.

 Like the first point, letting your viewers know that subscribing to your channel will help them get notified first for your fresh content is key to turning casual viewers into subscribers.
-Additionally, a note that it also help your law firm’s Youtube channel grow and stay active with educational and informative content can be another contributing factor.
-In any case, demonstrating why it’s worth it to become your subscribers is a vital element.
+Additionally, noting to viewers that it also help your law firm’s Youtube channel grow and stay active with educational and informative content can further contribute to them subscribing.
+In any case, demonstrating why it’s worth it to become a subscriber is a vital element.

 - Keep your subscribers and your community engaged.

-That comes in the form of two tips.
-First, you should give a quick spoiler of what’s next at the end of each video.
-That helps you keep your viewers (and hopefully subscribers) engaged and in the loop, looking for more content that could help them with their potential needs.
+For this we have two tips.
+First, give a quick spoiler of what will be in your next video at the end of each video.
+This helps you keep your viewers (and hopefully subscribers) engaged, in the loop, and looking for more content that could help them with their potential needs.
 The second tip we’ve got for you is to review your comments.
-A simple like isn’t enough, but you should instead reply to their comments and provide them with additional help in case they as a question.
-That creates a positive vibe in the comments section and contributes to further engagement from other viewers.
+A simple like isn’t enough.
+Reply to their comments and provide them with additional help if they ask a question.
+This will create a positive vibe in the comments section and contribute to further engagement from other viewers.

-Remember: You should check your older videos, too, as people could go back to your content and look for assistance.
+Remember: Check your older videos too, as people could go back to your content and look for assistance.